-Used alone, olive oil has been shown to be problematic for skin because it seems to reduce skin’s barrier integrity and delay healing of injured skin, especially when compared with sunflower seed oil, a plant oil whose fatty acid profile is markedly different from that of olive oil.
-It’s believed that olive oil’s high oleic acid content may be responsible for this.
-This plant oil maintains a low potential for irritancy or allergic reaction.
-[4,5,6] To be very clear: When olive oil is mixed in a formula in small amounts with other beneficial ingredients, you get the benefit of its slip and emollient properties along with some antioxidant benefit.
-The negative effects of olive oil are apparent only when used alone on skin, particularly infant skin.
+This plant oil maintains a low potential for sensitivity.
+[1,2] To be very clear: When olive oil is mixed in a formula in small amounts with other beneficial ingredients, you get the benefit of its slip and emollient properties along with some antioxidant benefit.
+The negative effects of olive oil are apparent only when used alone on skin.

 - Zarrouk W, Carrasco-Pancorbo A, Zarrouk M, Segura-Carretero A, Fernandez-Gutierrez A. A. Multi-component analysis (sterols; tocopherols; and triterpenic dialcohols) of the unsaponifiable fraction of vegetable oils by liquid chromatography-atmospheric pressure chemical ionization-ion trap mass spectrometry.
 Talanta.
 2008;80(2):924-34.